visit-dav/visit/src/doc/tutorials/MakingMovies.rst

 The last argument specifies the number of times each frame is duplicated.
 We are specifying duplicating each image twice.
-This option is useful if you don't have a lot of time steps and want to extend the length of the movie.
+This option is useful if you don't have a lot of timesteps and want to extend the length of the movie.
 Movies typically play at 30 frames per second so if you only have, for example, 60 frames, the movie will only play for about 2 seconds.